benber86/curve-blog/content/posts/gho-users/index.md

 As the charts below demonstrate, the cap subsequently strongly tempered user growth.
 While the crypto market saw strong growth in Q4-23 and Q1-24, that same period saw the number of unique GHO users stall.

-The restraint on growth was seen as necessary to [restore and ensure the stability of the peg](https://www.llamarisk.com/research/explainer-series-gho-stablecoin) which had fallen below $0.98 shortly after the product's launch and remained there until the end of 2023.
+The restraint on growth was seen as necessary to [restore and ensure the stability of the peg](https://www.llamarisk.com/research/explainer-series-gho-stablecoin), which had fallen below $0.98 shortly after the product's launch and remained there until the end of 2023.
-With limited incentives to hold onto GHO, new mints necessarily put downwards pressure on the peg.
+With limited incentives to hold onto GHO, new mints necessarily put downward pressure on the peg.

 <script src="../../js/gho-users/new-users-chart.js"></script>
 <script src="../../js/gho-users/debt-chart.js"></script>